chris-clifton/rts/README.md

 What I would like, because I think it would add uniformity and even more ease of use, is that *any* method that performs a destructive action would get the bang.

-It's pretty easy to tell that if you call `.delete` on an array you are mutating that array, but some methods such as `.take` and `.pop` are a little less clear, even if they do't have a non-destructive version.
+It's pretty easy to tell that if you call `.delete` on an array you are mutating that array, but some methods such as `.take` and `.pop` are a little less clear, even if they don't have a non-destructive version.